Echinacea: Etymology

 Moench named the genus Echinacea, from the Greek word ἐχῖνος (ekhinos) for hedgehog or sea-urchin, in recognition that in the seed stage, the cone has spiny projections.

 Distribution and habitat

 Echinacea is restricted to North America, east of the Rocky Mountains, and in the Atlantic drainage area, predominantly the Great Plains and central United States and adjacent areas of Canada.
 The genus range is from Saskatchewan in the north to almost the Gulf of Mexico in Louisiana and Texas in the south, and from the Ohio oak savannas, glades of Tennessee and the Carolinas in the east, to the Rocky Mountain foothills in the west.

 Conservation

-Natural populations of Echinacea are threatened by over-harvesting of wild specimens for the herbal product trade and modification of their habitats by human.
+Natural populations of Echinacea are threatened by over-harvesting of wild specimens for the herbal product trade, modification of their habitats by humans, and a decrease in the number of pollinators.
 Major reductions in the size of populations of E. laevigata and E. tennesseensis have led to their classification as endangered species.
-E. tennesseensis had recovered sufficiently by 2011, that it was removed from the list.
+Insects and other modes of pollen distribution can be detrimental to conservation efforts.
+E. tennesseensis had recovered sufficiently by 2011 that it was removed from the list.